Most Common Carpal Instability | DISI Pattern | Watson Test | SLAC Progression

 Advanced Imaging

-- Can visualize SL ligament directly
+- Can visualise the SL ligament directly

 - Best for associated fractures